charmplusplus/charm4py/examples/particle/README.rst

 To illustrate **the load balancing capabilities of Charm4py**, we try to induce load imbalance at the beginning of the simulation by concentrating all the particles near the center of the grid (chares with more particles do more work).
-Note that even with these conditions, whether there is actual load imbalance and whether anything can be done about it depends on several other factors (see below for a discussion).
+Note that even with these conditions, whether there is load imbalance and whether anything can be done about it depends on several other factors (see below for a discussion).

-An scenario which should show significant load imbalance and where Charm dynamic load balancing improves performance is this:
+An scenario which should show significant load imbalance and where dynamic load balancing improves performance is this:

 Cell array of size 8 x 4, running on 4 PEs: